regregex/OS126/README.md

 Modify line 285 of `src/MOS38` accordingly:

-     % 147 ;padding
+     % 154 ;padding

 Twenty more bytes can be saved by reverting portions of source code to the original.
 They are:

 - 3 bytes providing the OSWRSC entry (in `src/MOS99`).
 - 5 bytes calculating the cassette file size (in `src/MOS72`)
-- 5 bytes ensuring RFS file search terminates (in `src/MOS54`)
+- 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
 - 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)

 Applying all but the last change yields 25 bytes total and results in [OS 1.25][8], available separately.
-The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and [NOSP][3] according to the choice of header file: NOSP eliminates a further 322 bytes of speech processor driver code, based on J.G.Harston's [patch][9].
+The source code in this archive is manifolded and builds OS 1.20, 1.25, 1.26, STARGO and [NOSP][3] according to the choice of header file: NOSP eliminates a further 321 bytes of speech processor driver code, based on J.G.Harston's [patch][9].
 A conditional assembly reference to `MOS125` or `NOSP` introduces each variation from the standard code.